Skip to main content

 Code generation is a core part of working with Reboot.

-Reboot has Protobuf compiler plugins that generate:
+Reboot uses Protobuf compiler plugins for generating:

 • Type-safe, language-specific gRPC interfaces for clients and servers, including: